BananaBoyIsMe/DH_to_Trans_compute_robotics/README.md

 #Use my tool at: https://bananaboyisme.github.io/DH_to_Trans_compute_robotics/

 control:
- - =  zoom out
+ minus button = zoom out
- + =  zoom in
+ plus button = zoom in
-arrow up, down, left and right to move the screen
+ arrow up, down, left and right key to move the screen